 The limit on a week's pay (used for calculating statutory redundancy payments and the basic award for unfair dismissal) increased from £489 to £508 meaning the maximum basic award increases to £15,240

 From 6 April all payments made in lieu of notice (PILON's) must be taxed irrespective of whether they are contractual or not.
 According to the February HMRC Bulletin, this change will apply to payments received on or after 6 April 2018 in circumstance where the employment also terminates on or after 6 April 2018.

 4 April saw the deadline for gender pay gap reports to be published.
 The Equalities and Human Rights Commission are gearing up to take enforcement action against those who have not complied.

 The assessments service, which provides occupational health assessments for employees at risk of long term sickness absence in Scotland will end on 31 May 2018.
 The equivalent in England and Wales ended on 1 March 2018.
 Employers, employees and GPs will continue to be able to use the Fit for Work advice helpline, website and web chat services.

 PUBLIC SECTOR SOCIO-ECONOMIC INEQUALITY DUTY

-Following a consultation last year the socio-economic inequality duty - now known as the Fairer Scotland duty - will come into force on 1 April.
+Following a consultation last year the socio-economic inequality duty - now known as the Fairer Scotland duty - came into force on 1 April.
 The duty requires listed public authorities such as councils and the NHS to take into account the reduction of poverty and social inequality when making major strategic decisions such as budget setting or when compiling economic development strategies.